The role of oil and gas in a transitioning world

-A number of oil and gas companies are also increasingly investing in renewable energies such as biofuels, solar PV and wind energy, and carbon offsetting schemes.
-In parallel, there has been a significant increase in R&D spending on such low-carbon technologies.
+A number of oil and gas companies are also increasingly investing in renewable energies such as biofuels, solar PV and wind energy, as well as carbon offsetting schemes.
+In parallel, there has been a significant increase in research and development spending on such low-carbon technologies.

 Developing low-carbon technologies

-Carbon Capture and Storage (CCS) and carbon capture and utilization storage (CCUS) plays a vital role for a lower carbon emission future, especially in the most ambitious scenarios.
-The Intergovernmental Panel on Climate Change has attached considerable importance to CCS without which the cost of achieving atmospheric CO2 stabilization levels would be much higher.
+Carbon capture and storage (CCS) and carbon capture and utilization storage (CCUS) play a vital role for a lower carbon emission future, especially in the most ambitious scenarios.
+The Intergovernmental Panel on Climate Change has attached considerable importance to CCS, without which the cost of achieving atmospheric CO2 stabilization levels would be much higher.
 CCS would enable low-carbon fuels and electricity to be used in transport, homes, and industry.
 In the long-term, the deployment of CCS would enable near-zero-emissions or even negative-emissions when combined with bioenergy.
 Large-scale CCS is a reality today, and the oil and gas industry has a long experience in this technology which has been in use for decades.
-For an overview of the global CCS projects see IOGP Map on Global CCS projects here, and to learn more about CCUS process and its contribution to a lower carbon emissions future please see our CCUS webpage.
+For an overview of the global CCS projects see an IOGP Map on Global CCS projects here and to learn more about the CCUS process and its contribution to a lower carbon emissions future at our CCUS webpage.

-Hydrogen from natural gas with CCS is another key technology on which our sector is working.
-The so-called “Blue hydrogen” is produced by splitting natural gas molecules into carbon dioxide and hydrogen in combination with CCS resulting in low carbon hydrogen with a potential emission reduction of up to 90%.
-Hydrogen offers a solution to support the energy transition in sectors that are technically difficult to decarbonize such as the building sector, certain industries and freight or air transport.
-To learn more, visit Clean hydrogen for a lower carbon future, and Scaling up Hydrogen in Europe.
+Hydrogen produced from natural gas with CCS is another key technology on which our sector is working.
+So-called “blue hydrogen” is produced by splitting natural gas molecules into carbon dioxide and hydrogen in combination with CCS, resulting in low-carbon hydrogen with a potential emissions reduction of up to 90%.
+Hydrogen offers a solution to support the energy transition in sectors that are technically difficult to decarbonize, such as the building sector, certain industries and freight or air transport.
+To learn more visit Clean hydrogen for a lower carbon future, and Scaling up Hydrogen in Europe.